 - participating in research surveys or feedback forms to help us understand you better and improve our products and services

-- our online services such as websites, newsletters, social media and mobile device applications (‘Apps’)
+- our online services such as our website.

 We take your privacy seriously and we will only ever collect and use information that is personal to you where it is necessary, fair and lawful to do so.
 We will collect and use your information only where:

-- you have given us your permission [consent] to send you information about products and services offered by Waymark and other parts of The Beaufort Group and / or selected third parties we have chosen to work with which we believe may be of interest and benefit to you, or;
+- you have given us your permission [consent] to send you information about products and services offered by Waymark Financial and / or selected third parties we have chosen to work with which we believe may be of interest and benefit to you, or;

-- it’s necessary to provide the products or services you have requested e.g. if you wish to take out any of the pensions, investments, mortgages, loans or insurances available through us.
-Typically to facilitate this we will require personal information including your name, address, date of birth, and bank account details, or;
+it is necessary to perform our contact with you to provide the products or services you have requested e.g. if you wish to take out any of the pensions, investments, mortgages, loans or insurances available through us.
+Typically to facilitate this we will require personal information including your name, address, date of birth, and financial details, or;

-- it’s necessary for us to meet our legal or regulatory obligations e.g. to send you Annual Review Letters or Statements, tell you about changes to Terms and Conditions or for the detection and prevention of fraud, or;
+- it is necessary for us to meet our legal or regulatory obligations e.g. to send you Annual Review Letters or Statements, tell you about changes to Terms and Conditions or for the detection and prevention of fraud, or;

 - it’s in the legitimate interests of a third party e.g. sharing information with the providers of products or services you have chosen through us.